 Survey incentives are actually not much different from any other kind of incentive.
-They are reasons, monetary or non-monetary, physical or emotional that drive or motivate people to fill in your survey.
-In other words, they would boost survey response rate.
+They are reasons, monetary or non-monetary, physical or emotional that drive or motivate people to fill in your questionnaire.
+In other words, they would boost questionnaire response rate.

-- to produce comments that were more favorable toward the survey sponsor.
-Especially the second result is interesting because giving a too big incentive will return more positive answers, which may cause a biased result.
+- to produce comments that were more favorable toward the questionnaire sponsor.
+Especially the second result is interesting because giving too big reward will return more positive answers, which may cause a biased result.

 - to produce a greater degree of effort put in completing the questionnaires, as measured by the number of short answers and comments provided, and the number of words written.

 Make sure everybody gets something.
 If it's not the grand prize, be sure there's a cheaper alternative, so they don't go home empty-handed.

 - Use gamified elements, such as a scratch card or slot machine to increase interactivity.

 - Offer a money-off coupon on completion of the quiz.

 - Give respondents a small physical reward.
 Consider sending this in advance, which can be more effective than promising to send something after completing the quiz.